What is Google’s internal code review process?

 We always wonder how big companies like Google who have a glossary of products in almost every sector possible, make sure their code is perfect.
 It’s for sure they hire the best-talented coders, but writing bug-free code is never the priority of a good programmer.
 So they must use the Code Review process, and they do!
 Finding how Google works internally is a tough job unless and until you’re one of the senior members of the development team.

-We look at the comments made by two Xoogler.
+We look at the comments made by two Xooglers.
 In simple language ex-members of Google – Ben Maurer and Kevin X Chang.
 Ben is the founder and chief architect of reCAPTCHA, which got acquired by Google as a tool to make its CAPTCHA verification stronger.
 He left Google in 2010 and has worked for Facebook ever since.

 Kevin on another hand as been a software developer at Google and Youtube for more than eight years.
 He has contributed to AR/VR production DreamLabs and is the creator of ViewPure for YouTube.
-Both of them have stated similar methods that Google has maintained over the years to perform code review.
+Both of them have stated similar methods that Google has maintained over the years to perform code reviews.
 Let’s have a look at how they do it.

 Google’s Tool for Code Review